Shona Robison: 2024–2025 Scottish budget

 Robison delivered the 2024–2025 Scottish budget to the Scottish Parliament in December 2023.
-Upon setting the budget, Scotland faced a £1.5 billion blackhole in finances.
+Upon setting the budget, Scotland faced a £1.5 billion black hole in finances.
 Robison confirmed the Scottish budget for 2024–2025 to be £59.7 billion, with the budget said to be being delivered "at a critical point for Scotland as we transition from the pandemic and respond to the impacts of inflation and the economic shocks caused by Brexit, the war in Ukraine". £19.5 billion was allocated to the Scottish Government department of NHS Recovery, Health and Social Care, £12.9 billion to finance, £7.5 billion to Social Justice, £3.9 billion to transport, £3.8 billion for education and Justice and Home Affairs, £2 billion for Wellbeing Economy, Net Zero and Energy, £1.1 billion for rural affairs, islands and land reform, £315.6 million for culture and foreign affairs, and £223 million for the Crown Office and Procurator Fiscal Service.